evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ## Cargo Capacity and Towing Ability

+The cargo capacity in the trunk is 363 liters.
+With the rear seat down, it is 1165 liters.
 Max weight is 2133kg, and with the base weight of 1715 kg, you can max load 418 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 500, and on unbraked, 500kg.